uasal/config_project_template/README.md

-# config_tool_template
+# config_project_template
 Example of a configuration repository that is used with a specific simulation tool (or group of tools).

 The naming convention should be config_project_toolname.
 So a hypothetical example could be `config_hubble_acs`.

 The directory structure is designed as follows:

-- Configuration parameters that are common to all tools in the repository belong in the `common.toml` file.
+- Configuration parameters that are common to all tools in the repository belong in the `common_params.toml` file.
-- There should be one directory per tool (e.g. tool1, tool2) within the `configs` directory.
-  Note that in many cases there may be only a single tool per configuration repository, which is acceptable.

 - A separate directory (should be named the same as the repo) is needed for python packaging (`config_project_template`).
 - All tool configs must have an `_init.toml` file which contains the default set of parameters for that tool.
 - Config files must contain both values and units.